saskymiika/garbagecollector/js_DOM_manipulation_library/README.md

 */
 ```

-> If we set an attribute with property 'event', we can assing an event, and callback function rigiht into the attribute.
+> If we set an attribute with property name 'event', we can assing an event to the element.
 > The event must be passed as an event object with properties 'name' and 'callback' as shown below:
 ```
 // EXAMPLE: